LogtalkDotOrg/logtalk3/scripts/embedding/xsb/NOTES.md

 The following scripts are provided:

 - `xsb_logtalk_xwam.sh`
+	Bash shell script for POSIX systems
+- `xsb_logtalk_xwam.ps1`
+	PowerShell script for Windows systems

-	creates a `logtalk.xwam` file with the Logtalk compiler and runtime and an optional `application.xwam` file for an application
+Both scripts create a `logtalk.xwam` file with the Logtalk compiler and runtime and an optional `application.xwam` file for an application.

 The `.xwam` files can be loaded by XSB using the `loader:load/1` predicate.
 For example: